top of page

 IMG_0159-1.jpg

-Paul has served as a juror on design award programs and panels throughout the country.
-He has taught at the graduate-level and has served as a guest critic at multiple institutions.
-He has lectured throughout the United States on topics including craftsmanship, campus building through community engagement, creative visioning and sustainability initiatives.
-He earned a Bachelor of Science from Cornell University and a Master of Architecture from the University of Virginia.
-He is a licensed architect in NY, CT, VA, MA, IA and VT.
+In 2013, Paul was honored as a partner when TWBTA received the prestigious American Institute of Architects Firm Award, a top distinction given annually to one U.S. practice.
+He has served as a juror on design award panels across the country, taught at the graduate level, and been a guest critic at numerous institutions.
+He has also lectured extensively on topics such as craftsmanship, community-driven design, creative visioning, and sustainability.
+Paul holds a Bachelor of Science from Cornell University and a Master of Architecture from the University of Virginia.

 bottom of page